 Equally adept at both the classical and jazz repertoire, saxophonist Dr. Paul J. Forsyth has performed recitals and taught masterclasses at numerous concert halls, universities, and conferences around the world.
 Dr. Forsyth has been featured as a soloist and chamber musician at North American Saxophone Alliance Conferences, World Saxophone Congresses, John Donald Robb Composer Symposiums, and International Saxophone Symposiums.
 He has been instrumental in commissioning several new works for solo saxophone, saxophone quartet, and saxophone/oboe duo.
 As a top-call saxophonist in northern Louisiana, he has performed with such performers as Regis Philbin, Lew Soloff, the Temptations, and Bobby Vinton.
-In 2012, Paul Forsyth was named the Collegiate Division Chairman of the Louisiana Association for Jazz Education (LAJE).
+In 2017, Paul Forsyth was named the NASA Competition Committee Chairman.

 Paul Forsyth joined the faculty of Northwestern State University in the fall of 2007 and currently serves as Associate Professor of Saxophone.
 In the past, he has been on the faculties of Albion College, Spring Arbor University, and Blue Lake Fine Arts Camp.
 He received his doctoral and master’s degrees in saxophone performance from Michigan State University and his bachelor’s degree in music education from the University of Tennessee.
 His primary professors include Joseph Lulloff, Diego Rivera, Ron Blake, and Mark Tucker.
 Dr. Forsyth is a Yamaha Performing Artist.

 Paul Forsyth is a member of two renowned chamber ensembles, the Three Reeds Duo and the Iridium Quartet.
 Please click on the links to read more about these groups, their recordings, and what they have in store for the future.